Skip to content

 Case Studies #1: Infertility as a Couple

-Last year I met with a couple that is typical of the infertility cases that come to me.
+Last year, I met with a couple that is typical of the infertility cases that come to me.
 They have been trying to conceive for 14 months.
-There were a couple of issues on the man’s side, a couple of issues on the woman’s side and they had been unsuccessful after a year of trying but didn’t want to and couldn’t afford the IVF route.
+There were a couple of issues on the man’s side and a couple of issues on the woman’s side, and they had been unsuccessful after a year of trying but didn’t want to and couldn’t afford the IVF route.
 The majority of these couples don’t need to pursue IVF, but no one ever tells them that or offers a different option.

 First Visit